 We combine medical science, clinical training and soft skills support in an educational environment that keeps learning relevant, contemporary and competitive.
 Plus, with our deep network of healthcare institutions, Ross grads are able to secure residency matches at top tier hospitals across the United States and Canada.

 WE BELIEVE ACCESSIBLE MEDICAL CARE STARTS WITH ACCESSIBLE MEDICAL EDUCATION

 Our mission is to educate and provide opportunity to a truly diverse and dedicated population of students who are determined to make an undeniable impact on the communities they serve.
-RUSM offers a variety of scholarships to help aspiring doctors offset the cost of their medical education.
+RUSM offers resources on how to apply for medical school and a variety of scholarships to help aspiring doctors offset the cost of their medical education.

 Review the admissions requirements for details on how to apply for medical school, including what you will need to complete your application.
 You will find more details on our application checklist: